 Pie charts become cluttered and hard to read when you have too many categories.
 In such cases, bar charts or treemaps provide clearer visuals, allowing you to see each category distinctly.

 Pie charts struggle with similar-sized segments, making it difficult to compare segments of nearly the same size.
-With their side-by-side format, bar charts make these comparisons more straightforward and understandable.
+With their side-by-side format, bar charts make these comparisons more straightforward and easier to understand.

 If you need precise values, pie charts aren’t ideal.
 They’re great for showing proportions but fall short in accuracy.
 Tables or bar charts can display exact numbers, making them better choices when precision is necessary.